JaberDarawsheh/ALU-Unit-Verification/README.md

 **Issue:**
 Overflow and underflow flags were incorrectly detected in some arithmetic operations.

+**Correct Detection Rules:**

+#### ➤ Addition Overflow
+Overflow happens when adding two numbers with the same sign gives a result with a different sign:

+- Positive + Positive → Negative  → **Overflow**
+- Negative + Negative → Positive → **Overflow**

+---

+#### ➤ Subtraction Underflow
+Underflow happens when subtracting numbers with different signs gives an unexpected sign result:

+- Positive − Negative → Negative → **Underflow**
+- Negative − Positive → Positive → **Underflow**

+---

 **Fix:**
-Corrected flag calculation logic based on operand sign bits and result sign to ensure accurate detection.
+Updated overflow and underflow detection logic using operand sign bits and result sign comparison to ensure correct flag generation.

 ---